HesamKorki/Computer-Visiom-Rudimentary/Session 1/README.md

 ## **Matplot**
-One approach for plotting functions in general is using Matplotlib:
+One approach for plotting functions, in general, is using Matplotlib: